 Standard SAS forms can be used as required and are available on the SAS webpage.
 If using these application forms, a separate application may need to be made to the relevant state or territory health department depending on the circumstances.
 All prescribers are strongly encouraged to be aware of any state or territory requirements prior to prescribing unapproved medicinal cannabis products.

 No. Any unapproved medicinal cannabis product can be potentially be accessed under the SAS or AP scheme.
 It is the responsibility of the prescriber to specify which product they wish to access.
 The TGA does not maintain a list of unapproved medicinal cannabis products.

 No. It is the responsibility of the prescriber to determine whether the specific product is suitable for the condition being treated based on clinical justification and evidence.
 The TGA has published guidance documents that prescribers may find useful when considering treatment with medicinal cannabis.

 Depending on the product, both Commonwealth and state/territory approval is required.
 Prescribers should confirm local requirements with their state/territory health department.

 The efficacy and safety data submitted in support of the application should be weighed against the seriousness of the condition.
 Please also include details of intended monitoring of the patient once treatment commences.
-Please see the SAS guidance for health practitioners and sponsors for more detailed information about what information to include in a SAS application.
+Please see the Special Access Scheme (SAS): Guidance for health practitioners for more detailed information about what information to include in a SAS application.

 For privacy reasons, the TGA does not publish a list of Authorised Prescribers who have been authorised to supply medicinal cannabis products under the Therapeutic Goods Act 1989.